 At that point in my journey, I was in the midst of crying out for help to anyone who might listen regarding my destructive marriage.
 I had been asking for help off and on over the course of 23 years with no luck.
+(This is back when I thought I needed someone to rescue me – before I learned that I could be my own best advocate!)
 Whenever I dared to stick my neck out and describe my confusion and frustration, the answer was always the same.
 “It takes two to tango.
 You’re a sinner too.
 Work on your own stuff.
 Respect your husband.
 Submit.
 Christ suffered, so rejoice in your sufferings.
 Be good.
 Shut up.”

 Choppy chop went my neck on the block.